Sustainability | SocietyDiversity & Inclusion

 - Our Approach

-- Organizational Structure for Maximizing the Potential of Each Employee / Human Resources Institutions (TDK Corporation)
+- Frameworks and Human Resource Systems to Maximize the Potential of Each Employee (TDK Corporation)

-The TDK Group comprises numerous affiliated companies with business operations around the globe.
+The TDK Group comprises numerous Group companies operating globally.
 We believe that we can continue generating innovative creativity by establishing an environment in which employees with diverse backgrounds can display their skills.
 This is crucial for realizing corporate growth.
+In April 2020 the TDK Diversity & Inclusion Policy was established.

 TDK – Diversity & Inclusion Policy